 The Plot

-I was looking for a new broadband internet connection from Jio Fiber.
-So I filled up their registration form and got the confirmation message – Coming to your area soon!
-We are expanding our network rapidly and will contact you once in your neighborhood.
-(Have been repeatedly doing this for a couple of hundred times)
+I was looking for a new broadband connection from Jio Fiber.
+I filled out their registration form and received a confirmation message: “Coming to your area soon!
+We are expanding our network rapidly and will contact you once we reach your neighborhood.”

 SO FAR SO GOOD.